CorentinKervadec/OptiPrompt/README.md

 * Make sure the fc1_data_*.pickle matches with the model you are using.
 * SENSIBILITY_TRESHOLD and TRIGGER_TRESHOLD_FREQ_RATE: you can use these default values
-* Ideally, LOAD_FC1 contains fc1_data_*.pickle which have been extracted with different prompt types (e.g. Optiprompt, Autoprompt and Human)
+* Ideally, LOAD_FC1 is a list of fc1_data_*.pickle which have been extracted with different prompt types (e.g. Optiprompt, Autoprompt and Human)

 Then, launch:

 > python quantitative_analysis.py

 * In the script, the data is formatted as a Pandas Dataframe see [here](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) if you are not familiar with it.

-*
+* This script can be used to obtain the results found in Table 1, Table 2, Figure 1 and Figure 2 of the paper.

+* Look at the code, (almost) everything is explained.

 # Qualitative analysis